www.NAFTracks.com

 Alfred James is the only cellist in the world playing a 5 string carbon fiber cello — standing up!

-Alfred's cello playing appears on Jam Tracks in A Minor.
+Alfred's cello playing appears on Jam Tracks in A Minor and Jam Tracks in E Minor.

 www.AlfredJamesBand.com